ArthurClemens/dialogic/packages/dialogic/README.md

 ## Size

+- Module: `3.81 KB` with all dependencies, minified and gzipped
-3.51 KB with all dependencies, minified and gzipped
+- UMD: `3.66 KB` with all dependencies, minified and gzipped